Nagorno-Karabakh: Azerbaijan discloses troop deaths despite cease-fire | DW | 13.12.2020

-Azerbaijan said four of its soldiers were killed, accusing Armenian-backed separatists of an ambush.
-It would be the first deaths reported during the Nagorno-Karabakh conflict's ceasefire.
+Azerbaijan has said four of its soldiers have been killed, and accused Armenian-backed separatists of an ambush.
+The deaths would be major breach of the Nagorno-Karabakh cease-fire.

-Armenia and Azerbaijan blamed each other on Sunday for breaking the terms of a cease-fire in the disputed Nagorno-Karabakh region.
+Armenia and Azerbaijan have traded blame for breaking the terms of a cease-fire in the disputed Nagorno-Karabakh region.

-The Azeri government said four of its troops had been killed in Nagorno-Karabakh after a group of Armenian fighters ambushed its forces on November 26.
+The Azeri government said Sunday that four of its troops had been killed in Nagorno-Karabakh after a group of Armenian fighters ambushed its forces on November 26.

 The deaths are the first to be reported during the conflict's cease-fire, which has lasted more than a month.